Access to Public Information, Digital Rights, Press Freedom, Privacy, Data Protection and Retention

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The Superior Court of the Commonwealth of Massachusetts granted publishers’ Motion to Dismiss and held that the plaintiff G.W. was not entitled to the Right to be Forgotten (RTBF).
+The Superior Court of the Commonwealth of Massachusetts granted publishers’ Motion to Dismiss and held that Plaintiff X (Anonymous) was not entitled to the Right to be Forgotten (RTBF).
 The plaintiff wanted an order for the removal of webpages and links to public police blotter reports of his/her arrest for misdemeanors in 2013 which were still posted on the new sites, even though the official records were expunged or sealed.
 The Court refused to grant an order of removal since the 2013 reports were accurate and truthful, even if incomplete and dated.
 The Court was “not unsympathetic to plaintiff’s wish to reset the narrative about past events nor was the court unconcerned about the potential collateral damage the old reports could have on plaintiff’s employment, housing or credit prospects”.
 However, as this was not a defamation case and the defendants were newspaper publishers, according to the judge, the plaintiff’s claim for relief was superseded by the First Amendment of the United States Constitution.

 The case was presided over by Justice Rosemary Connolly of the Superior Court of Commonwealth of Massachusetts.
 The central issue for consideration was whether the plaintiff was entitled to the Right to be Forgotten (RTBF).

-The plaintiff demanded the removal of the narrative portion of the police blotter in its reports since a simple google search by a prospective employer could uncover this history, and it was a history that was statutorily prohibited from being divulged to that same employer if they requested a Criminal Activity Report (CARL) before making plaintiff an employment offer.
-As per the plaintiff, “as long as a search engine can find the links to the reports, then an internet search could do an end run around the legislative protections intended for G.W., especially as it relates to his/her sealed and expunged criminal records”.
+The plaintiff demanded the removal of the narrative portion of the police blotter in its reports since a simple Google search by a prospective employer could uncover this history, and it was a history that was statutorily prohibited from being divulged to that same employer if they requested a Criminal Activity Report (CARL) before making plaintiff an employment offer.
+As per the plaintiff, “as long as a search engine can find the links to the reports, then an internet search could do an end run around the legislative protections intended for [the plaintiff], especially as it relates to his/her sealed and expunged criminal records”.
 The plaintiff wanted the Court to order the defendants to remove the narrative and links on the webpages with these police blotter reports.

 The judge ruled that Rule 12(b)(6) of the Federal Rules of Civil Procedure was not “intended to be a high hurdle impeding a lawsuit at the outset, rather it is a reminder that the plaintiff’s clear plain statement of an entitlement to relief, taken as true, must, in fact, state a recognized claim for relief.
 But it is at that first gate where plaintiff’s claim stumbles”.
 The plaintiff wanted an order of removal of webpages and links of a truthful 2013 report derived from public police blotters.
 Since the 2013 report was accurate, although incomplete, the defendants could not be ordered to be removed at this stage.
 The Court was “not unsympathetic to plaintiff’s wish to reset the narrative about past events nor was the Court unconcerned about the potential collateral damage the old reports could have on plaintiff’s employment, housing or credit prospects”, however, according to the judge, the plaintiff’s claim for relief should give way to the First Amendment of the United States Constitution [p.
 2].